confluentinc/jmx-monitoring-stacks/README.md

 3. `start.sh` -> It will create a minimal environment with a KRaft cluster, prometheus, grafana and a spring based java client
 4. For Grafana, go to http://localhost:3000, login with _admin/grafana_
 5. `stop.sh`

+## Run with profiles

+To add more use cases, we are leveraging the docker profiles.

+To run replicator scenario, i.e. `start.sh --profile replicator`.

 ## DEV-toolkit-FAQ